 Project Funding and Local Match Requirements

-It is anticipated that funding for FY2027 will be 187,000.
-For each grant, the successful applicant is required to provide a minimum 25% local match.
+It is anticipated that funding for FY2027 will be $187,000.
+For each grant awarded, the successful applicant is required to provide a minimum 25% local match.
 This means that at least 25% of the total Funds Requested for operating costs associated with providing door-to-door transportation services for low-income to moderate-income seniors must be funded through local sources.
 The local match must be cash sources.
 In-kind services may not be used for local match.
 For example, volunteer services are not an eligible match asset.

-It is anticipated that this funding cycle will be very competitive, therefore the scoring criteria will be very important.
+It is anticipated that this funding cycle will be very competitive, therefore responding adequately to the scoring criteria will be very important.

 Program participants may charge reasonable fees or fares for providing door-to-door transportation.
 Revenue generated from user fees, fares, or donations may not be used as local match.